qkeddy/anaplan-audit-history/README.md

     - Set the `"authenticationMode"` to either `basic`, `cert_auth`, or `OAuth` (case-sensitive)
     - If using `cert_auth`, then provide proper paths and the filename of the Public Certificate and the Private Key.
 Note that both files need to be in a PEM format.
 Please see the [Interactive Certificate Authority (CA) certificate guide](https://support.anaplan.com/interactive-certificate-authority-ca-certificate-guide-437d0b63-c0be-4650-9711-0d3370593697), if you need to convert your MIME certificates to the required format to support Anaplan Certificate authentication.
     - If using `OAuth`, set the `"rotatableToken"` key to either `true` or `false` depending on how your `Device Grant OAuth Client` has been configured in the Anaplan Administrative Console.
 Note this implementation only supports Device Grant OAuth Clients and not Authorization Code Grants.
 Please create an Anaplan device authorization code grant.
 More information is available [here](https://help.anaplan.com/2ef7b883-fe87-4194-b028-ef6e7bbf8e31-OAuth2-API).
 If `"rotatableToken"` is set to `true`, then it is recommended that the `Refresh token lifetime` is set to a longer duration than the default 43,200 seconds.
 Using the default require an end-user to re-authenticate the device after 12 hours.
+    - If there are certain Workspace and Model combinations that should not be accessed, then please add them to the `skipWorkspaceModelCombos` key.
+Please follow the format used and simply add additional combinations.
+You can safely delete the existing sample combinations.
     - Depending on your Anaplan instance, please review the `"uris"` key and update any base URI depending on your Anaplan region.
     - Update the `"anaplanTenantName"` to the name of your tenant.
     - Under the `"targetAnaplanModel"` key, update the name of your Workspace and Model.
 Please use the actual Workspace and Model names and ***not*** the IDs.
+Keys under `targetModelObjects` should not typically be updated as they correspond to the target Anaplan Audit Reporting Model.
     - If there is ever the requirement to reset the extracted audit data, set the `"lastRun"` to `0`